 Work Experience Scheme

-As an Offer Holder, students will be guaranteed a place on our 3-day virtual work experience scheme in July.
-You’ll join legal and business professionals from across sectors to gain an insight to what it is like in the workplace and take part in practical tasks to develop transferable skills for future internships, volunteering, and work opportunities.
+As an Offer Holder, students will be guaranteed a place on our three day virtual work experience scheme in July.
+You’ll join legal and business professionals from across sectors to gain an insight into what it is like in the workplace and take part in practical tasks to develop transferable skills for future internships, volunteering, and work opportunities.

 Our employability sessions aim to build student confidence and advise students how to seize the opportunities in challenging times.
-Learn how to build a personal brand and show future employers.
+Learn how to build a personal brand and how best to present yourself to future employers.

 Law Booster Sessions